 I like Gmail’s step up in security here.
 However, as email marketers, we must first advocate on the side of deliverability in this instance.
 So while we do just that, let us not forget about how the groundwork and foundation of email delivery was originally designed.
 In short, email delivery was not necessarily created, with granular authentication and security in mind.
 That stuff was added later on, particularly when society started utilizing email in just about every aspect of life – everything from banking to legal advice, to any other sensitive intangible piece of information that you can think of.
 In certain environments such as those, mailbox to mailbox email encryption makes perfect sense and should be advocated and applied accordingly.

 However, is it really necessary to apply that layer of security to all emails sent and received?
 Of course not!
-Which is why I predict that the little red open padlock will be welcomed into the Gmail inbox for quite some time with non-marketing users.
+This is why I predict that the little red open padlock will be welcomed into the Gmail inbox for quite some time with non-marketing users.
 Gmail isn’t going to start putting that message from ol’ grandpa into spam because he emailed you from an unencrypted connection via his Jitterbug senior mobile plan.

 Mailbox to mailbox encryption is simply not possible on a universal scale right now; at least not with how the masses are connecting and the various devices employed today.
 Obviously this goes without saying, but Gmail is responsible for a fairly large swath of active email users today, and for good reason.
 They are, in my humble opinion, the very best email box on the market.
 And on that note, the TLS implementation will leave some marketers with a bad taste in their mouth.
 I’m talking about anyone dependent on large volume email marketing campaigns as a way of doing business that find enabling TLS encryption a difficult task.
 If this is you, then Gmail’s TLS encryption should be on your radar, if not already.